ENT4505 – Social Entrepreneurship

 Teaching will take place during four full day seminars held in Oslo in the period from mid January until March.
 Attendance at these seminars is compulsory.
 The seminars will consist of lectures and class discussions.

 You will need to attend at least 80 percent of the lectures to be allowed to take the exam in this course.
 If you are absent more than 20 percent you will need a medical declaration for the absence, otherwise you will not pass the course.

 You will need to attend at least 80 percent of the lectures to be allowed to take the exam in this course, as described under Teaching.
-The assessment for the course is based on an individual written report handed in at the end of the course.
+The assessment for the course is based on an individual written report handed in at the end of the course, and it counts for 100% of the final grade.
 The report is based on the compulsory course readings.

 Resit an examination

 This course offers both postponed and resit of examination.
 Read more: